Kota Kinabalu resumes international flights as Sabah reopens quarantine-free

 Missing the picture-perfect beaches but the dread of quarantine is putting you off?
-Rejoice as Sabah reopens to international flights and arrivals go quarantine-free.
+Rejoice as Kota Kinabalu reopens to international flights and arrivals go quarantine-free.

 Prior to border closure following the implementation of the Movement Control Order back on 18 March 2020, Kota Kinabalu International Airport was Malaysia’s busiest after KLIA1 and KLIA2.
 It welcomed in excess of 9 million passengers in 2019, with flights ranging as far flung as Shanghai and Seoul.